microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Achieving the excellent results demonstrated in this study requires reproducible and controlled instillation of the contrast agent.
 To ensure this, the procedure should be performed by skilled personnel using a syringe pump.
-While other contrast agents may be easier to use for instillation, they do not deliver the same high-quality results as previously discussed.

 The method we presented for investigating the microvasculature within bone tissue is primarily limited by the imaging technique.
 Specifically, this limitation arises from the correlation between achievable resolution and the physical size of the imaged sample.